-As a Millennial, I’ve struggled with crippling student loan debt, a lack of buying power, going without health insurance at times, caring for my parents, and other frustrations shared by my generation.
+As a Millennial, I’ve struggled with crippling student loan debt, a lack of buying power, going without health insurance, caring for my parents, and other frustrations shared by my generation.
 We can do better for all our generations.

-As a mom, I have learned the hard way the importance of work-life balance and paid parental leave, along with the incredible burden of mounting healthcare expenses.
+As a mom, I have learned the importance of work-life balance and paid parental leave, along with the incredible burden of mounting healthcare expenses.
 Not being able to afford to have a baby should never be a reason you decide not to have one.
 Breastfeeding should be acceptable anywhere.
-I want to help other moms to have and do better.
+I want to help other moms have and do better.

 Deteriorating Roads & Infrastructure